 Using your website to educate

-Using a website for content marketing is nothing new, but the mindset is a bit different to what we’re suggesting here.
+Using a website for content marketing is nothing new, but the mindset is a bit different from what we’re suggesting here.
 This is about building a library of educational content you can draw on forevermore.

 There is a lot of knowledge that’s in your head, a lot of the opinions you have, and they’re often not a good fit for static website pages.
 However, they are a good fit for a blog post.